erjosito/ansible-azure-lab/README.md

 ```

-**Step 2.** Install Azure Python SDK.
-At the time of this writing, the latest supported version is 2.0.0rc5.
-With this version, the package msrestazure needs to be installed independently.
-Additionally, we will install the package DNS Python so that we can do DNS checks in Ansible playbooks (to make sure that DNS names are not taken)
+**Step 2.** Install Azure Python SDK for Ansible.
+Additionally, we will install the package DNS Python so that we can do DNS checks in Ansible playbooks (to make sure that DNS names are not taken).
+Some Python versions require as well the packaging module to be installed separatedly

 ```
-sudo pip install azure==2.0.0rc5
+sudo pip install ansible[azure]
 ```

 ```
-sudo pip install msrestazure dnspython packaging
+sudo pip install dnspython packaging
 ```